Oakdale & Holly Bush Ramble

 Leaving home to begin a cycle ride is an absolute pleasure.
 I feel very fortunate to live in a small village where my main concerns are pedestrians and dogs, rather than busy roads with speeding cars and thundering trucks.

 Ground Zero - Every ride starts and ends here (image above).
-This is where I turn my Garmin on and where I turn it off.
-There was once an old boy scout hut on this lot, but they tore it down a few years ago with the notion of building some houses.
+This is where I turn my Garmin on as I leave and where I turn it off on my return.
+There was once an old abandoned boy scout hut on this lot, but they tore it down a few years ago with the vague notion of building some houses.
 So far... nada.

-Before we get started, I think it's important that you understand a bit about Oakdale.
+Before I get started, I think it's important to understand a bit about Oakdale.
 As you can see in the map below, the village has a very unusual layout.
-Before 1904 there was no such village as Oakdale, just a small coal mine operating a short distance north.
+Before 1904 there wasn't a village here at all, just a small coal mine operating a short distance north.
 Then from 1904 to 1923, the entire village was planned and built by the Oakdale Colliery.

 There are two types of housing in Oakdale; old and new.
 The old are located within the "horseshoe" which are Edwardian in style and built when the village was first conceived.